Tag (2018 film): Production

 The film is based on a real-life group of friends from Spokane, Washington, known for playing a month-long game of tag every February over a 28-year period, governed by a contract written by Patrick J. Schultheis.
+The "Tag Brothers," as they became known, started the game at Gonzaga Preparatory School in the 1980s.
+The "Tag Brothers" were ultimately elected to Gonzaga Prep's Hall of Fame for their antics.
 The group was profiled in The Wall Street Journal in January 2013, after which they began receiving offers to adapt their story into a film.
 They sold the rights to their story the next month.
 It was initially developed with Will Ferrell and Jack Black in mind; however, both eventually left the project.

 By March 2016, Ferrell and Black were no longer attached to the project, Jeff Tomsic was set to direct the film, and Ed Helms and Tracy Morgan were cast.
 In April 2017, Jeremy Renner and Hannibal Buress joined the cast.
 Morgan then left the project due to scheduling conflict issues.
 In May, Jake Johnson and Annabelle Wallis were cast.
 Jon Hamm, Isla Fisher and Rashida Jones were cast in June, with filming due to begin in Atlanta, Georgia, later in the month, specifically on June 23, with casting for extras issued.
 Leslie Bibb was added to the cast as filming began on June 20.
+Amusingly, actor Brian Dennehy made a brief appearance in the movie and shared the same name as one of the actual "Tag Brothers."

 Principal photography began in June 2017 in Atlanta, Georgia.
 In July 2017, Jeremy Renner fractured his right elbow and left wrist after falling 20 ft while performing a stunt.
 He ended up performing the stunt a second time before going to the hospital, and the production team used CGI to remove his casts in post-production.